-As the organiser, the UTMB® has developed numerous actions to protect the natural environment and to raise awareness amongst all the players.
-This is a collective action which involves the organisation, regional groups, runners and supporters, partners and volunteers (ambassadors for the environment).
+As an organiser, the Nice Côte d'Azur by UTMB® has developed numerous actions to protect the natural environment and to raise awareness amongst all the players.
+This is a collective action which involves the organisation, regional groups, runners and supporters, partners and volunteers.

 To fight against sol erosion: We avoid all shortcuts, especially on the trails that are most susceptible to gullying in wet weather and rather go on stronger and protected trails.